Satyajit-Chaudhuri/portfolio/index.md

-## Welcome to GitHub Pages
+## Welcome to My Portfolio Page.
+This is under construction.

 You can use the [editor on GitHub](https://github.com/Satyajit-Chaudhuri/portfolio/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Fraud Detection Project

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Fraud detection is a set of processes and analyses that allow businesses to identify and prevent unauthorized financial activity.
+This can include fraudulent credit card transactions, identify theft, cyber hacking, insurance scams, and more.

 ```markdown
 Syntax highlighted code block